Avaiga/taipy-doc/docs/manuals/rest/rest.md

 ## What is a Taipy REST API

 Taipy REST API allows developers to create, read, update, run and remove Taipy entities (including scenarios, pipelines, tasks, data nodes) through REST APIs.
-For more details about taipy-core entities, please refer to [Core concepts documentation](../core/concepts/index.md).
+For more details about Taipy entities, please refer to [Core concepts documentation](../core/concepts/index.md).

 ## How it works